 Remember to choose a campsite with care, taking into consideration, the factors we laid out.
 Choose a configuration of tarp tent that would be suitable for the situation you are in and the purpose you need it to satisfy.

 If protection from the sun on a dry day is your main target, the sunshade tarp tent would sufficiently provide shelter for more than one person.
 On a rainy day, the dining fly tarp tent would be great for your family.
 If it is just for you, the bivy bag and the tube tarp tent are good options.
+To give you more insight and tips on tarp camping in the wilderness, check out our must-read article on this topic.

 We hope you have gained enough knowledge and confidence to build a tarp tent on your next journey.
 We would love to know your experiences with tarp tents you have built.
 Do drop a line in the comments.